stsds/MPCR/README.md

 - Checkout to tag `v2.0.0` (Latest stable release).
 - Run `R CMD INSTALL .` from the project root directory.

-**General Note:** The package will automatically be built with CUDA support in case CUDA ToolKit is detected, if not, the package will be build with CPU support only.
+**General Note:** The package will automatically be built with CUDA support if CUDA ToolKit is detected, if not, the package will be build with CPU support only.
 ___